 Benefits of Hiring a 1099 Contractor

 The biggest benefit of hiring a 1099 contractor is “the cost of work”.
-When you hire a 1099 worker, you will not require to pay health insurance, payroll taxes, social security taxes, etc. Furthermore, you’re not responsible to withhold any taxes from a contractor.
+When you hire a 1099 worker, you will not be required to pay health insurance, payroll taxes, social security taxes, etc. Furthermore, you’re not responsible for withholding any taxes from a contractor.
 Compared to employees, 1099 workers are paid only for the work performed which is significantly cheaper.

 Which Factors Determine 1099 Worker Status?

 According to the IRS, it’s important to determine the status of every individual you hire for the sake of tax purposes.
 Consider the below factors in determining whether the person is an employee or a contractor: